yazan-alnugnugh/file-upload/README.md

 **are you looking for an easy way to upload files, this is what are you looking for.**

-This is vue component for uploading files using ajax contain amazing features you can use it easily without any complexity
+This is a vue component for uploading files using ajax.
+It contain amazing features, you can use it easily without any complexity.
 ## Features
 - Preview files before upload
 - Multi-file upload